AmethystBird/COMP3016-Lab-Tasks/Lab1/README.md

 ```

 More than one default namespace can also be set, however as one might expect, this runs the risk of naming collisions occuring.
 If there are no naming collisions however, this allows for easier code legibility & the compiler will deem it acceptable.

+### Task 1
+Remove your current project's C++ files & import the files located in [Task 1](Tasks/Task1/).
+Inside, there are various functions, some referring to a player & some referring to a dragon.
+However, the code is broken due to multiple name collisions.
+Your task is to fix the code by creating a ```Dragon``` namespace in order for the name collisions to cease.

 ## Memory
 ### Addresses and Values